ibexa/documentation-developer/docs/guide/search.md

 | Content        | `findSingle()`           |
 | Location       | `findLocations()`        |

 All Criteria and Sort Clauses will be accepted with Location Search, but not all of them can be used with Content Search.
-Reason for this is that while one Location always has exactly one Content item, one Content item can have multiple Locations.
-In this context some Criteria and Sort Clauses would produce ambiguous queries and such will therefore not be accepted by Content Search.
+The reason for this is that while one Location always has exactly one Content item, one Content item can have multiple Locations.
+In this context some Criteria and Sort Clauses would produce ambiguous queries that would not be accepted by Content Search.

-Content Search will explicitly refuse to accept Criteria and Sort Clauses implementing these abstract classes:
+Content Search explicitly refuses to accept Criteria and Sort Clauses implementing these abstract classes:

-- eZ\Publish\API\Repository\Values\Content\Query\Criterion\Location
+- `eZ\Publish\API\Repository\Values\Content\Query\Criterion\Location`
-- eZ\Publish\API\Repository\Values\Content\SortClause\Criterion\Location
+- `eZ\Publish\API\Repository\Values\Content\SortClause\Criterion\Location`

 #### How to configure your own Criterion and Sort Clause Handlers